 Each year the U.S. Department of Education (ED) selects Financial Aid recipients for documentation to be verified by the institution.
 First Institute verifies only the students that the department chooses and does not participate in the 30% option.
-First Institute notifies the student that they have been selected for verification and they must fill out the verification worksheet.
+First Institute notifies the student that they have been selected for verification and they must fill out the verification worksheet and provide any required documentation.